keroserene/go-webrtc/README.md

   chat demo)
 - Video/Audio support from the Media API is not implemented as it's low priority for us -- but pull requests will be gladly taken!
-- This currently only builds on linux, but OSX is in progress.

 There is still lots of work to do!